cobwebch/svconnector_csv/Documentation/Developer/Index.rst

 	Oshiro	Ki
 	Duncan	Dwayne

-The resulting array stored in :code:`$data` in the example above will
+The resulting array stored in :code:`$data` will be:
-be:

 +------------+-------------+
 | last\_name | first\_name |